parikrut/rebel/marketing-data-analyst/README.md

 Make the argument in any way you see fit - but we'd like to see it backed with evidence, opinion and foresight.
 A visualization or two would be a nice touch.
 Dont forget to state your assumptions.

 We're pretty flexible on submissions but would expect at least a slide deck.
-We'd also accept a data notebook like Jupyter, a dashboard, even a spreasheet.
+We'd also accept a data notebook like Jupyter, a dashboard, even a spreadsheet.

 Have fun.